mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 addFive = add 5
 ```

-Do that to convince yourself that it all compiles, when written this way.
+Do that to convince yourself that it all compiles when written this way.

 Now you can use your, highly specific, `addFive` function to... add five to integers.